ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 ### Bluetooth vs. other technologies

 The above taxonomy and threat analysis focus on location tracking tags.
 They are protocol-independent; if a tag were designed for crowd-sourced location tracking using a technology other than Bluetooth, they would still apply.

 The key attributes are the functionalities and physical properties of the accessory from the user’s perspective.
 The accessory must be small, not easily discoverable, and able to participate in a crowd-sourced location tracking network.

+While many GPS based location trackers are not explicitely designed for crowd-sourced location tracking, relying instead on cellular or satellite transmission, they offer different affordances that can have a critical impact on safety, including increased location precision and real-time tracking.
+Manufacturers of these trackers are strongly encouraged to add bluetooth crowd-sourced functionality so that DULT protocols can be enabled on the devices.

 ## Possible Attacks on the DULT Protocol